GaloisInc/saw-script/heapster-saw/doc/tutorial/tutorial.md

 #### 4. Define the equality theorem.

-   Our theorem can now refer to the two recently created terms. since we want to prove functional equivalence, we just state that the functions are equal for all inputs.
+   Our theorem can now refer to the two recently created terms.
+Since we want to prove functional equivalence, we just state that the functions are equal for all inputs.